decodingafterlife/SweetCode/README.md

 5. **Copy your key**: Save the generated API key securely - you'll need it for the extension.

 #### 2. Configure the Extension
-1. Click on the SweetCode extension icon in your Chrome toolbar.
+1. Click on the SweetCode extension icon in your browser toolbar.
 2. Enter your Groq API key in the "Groq API Key" field.
 3. Select your preferred AI model from the dropdown:
    - **Llama3-8b**: Fast and efficient for general hints.